- Location: Mississippi

 If you choose to keep the car and rebuild it, or have it rebuilt, you will need a salvage title to work on the car, then to have it inspected.
 You will also need a salvage title before you can sell the car to someone else.

-You can apply for a salvage title if you must replace at least six minor components of the car, or if it has been declared a total loss due to collision, flood, fire, hail, theft, vandalism, or other reason.
+You can apply for a salvage title if you must replace a minimum number of components of the car, or if it has been declared a total loss due to collision, flood, fire, hail, theft, vandalism, or other reason.
 This provision only applies to the car if it's less than 10 years old and has a value that exceeds $1,500.

 Visit your local tax collector's office to apply for a salvage title.
 You will need the following: